 CALPIA was created by Chapter 1549, Statutes of 1982 as a semiautonomous state agency to operate California’s prison industries in a manner similar to private industry.
 CALPIA is established to:

-- Develop and operate manufacturing, agricultural, and service enterprises that provide work opportunities for offenders under the jurisdiction of the Department of Corrections and Rehabilitation.
+- Develop and operate manufacturing, agricultural, and service enterprises that provide work opportunities for incarcerated individuals under the jurisdiction of the Department of Corrections and Rehabilitation.

-- Create and maintain working conditions within enterprises, as much like those which prevail in private industry as possible, to assure offenders assigned therein the opportunity to work productively, to earn funds, and to acquire or improve effective work habits or occupational skills
+- Create and maintain working conditions within enterprises, as much like those which prevail in private industry as possible, to assure incarcerated individuals assigned therein the opportunity to work productively, to earn funds, and to acquire or improve effective work habits or occupational skills

-- Operate work programs for offenders that are self-supporting through the generation of sufficient funds from the sale of products and services to pay all its expenses, thereby avoiding the cost of alternative inmate programming by California Department of Corrections and Rehabilitation.
+- Operate work programs for incarcerated individuals that are self-supporting through the generation of sufficient funds from the sale of products and services to pay all its expenses, thereby avoiding the cost of alternative inmate programming by California Department of Corrections and Rehabilitation.

 - CALPIA is self-supporting and does not receive an annual appropriation from the Legislature.
 CALPIA’s revenue comes from the sale of its products and services to governmental organizations.

 - CALPIA’s industries produce over 1,400 goods and services including: office furniture, clothing, food products, shoes, printing services, signs, binders, eye wear, gloves, license plates, cell equipment, and much more.

 - In 2000, CALPIA began the development of the Industry Employment Program to enhance the ability of incarcerated individuals to obtain private sector jobs upon their release from prison.
-The program documents and certifies an offender's skills, work experience, and positive work habits acquired while assigned to CALPIA's enterprises.
+The program documents and certifies an incarcerated individuals' skills, work experience, and positive work habits acquired while assigned to CALPIA's enterprises.

-- CALPIA's job assignments are voluntary-offenders are not required to work; however, offenders are generally eager to participate, as waiting lists are common for many CALPIA assignments.
-The CALPIA work assignments can help offenders learn work skills and habits to become productive members of society.
+- CALPIA’s job assignments are voluntary-incarcerated individuals are not required to work; however, incarcerated individuals are generally eager to participate, as waiting lists are common for many CALPIA assignments.
+The CALPIA work assignments can help incarcerated individuals learn work skills and habits to become productive members of society.

 - CALPIA factories operate within Federal and State health, safety, and occupational regulations.